 11. Greater Des Moines Botanical Center

 The Botanical Garden closes at 5 pm and has certain days of the week when it might be closed to the public.
 Call ahead to be sure that it’s an open day.

-Its true scope is massive, with 14 acres that make up the garden.
+Its true scope is massive, with 14 acres comprising the garden.
 Garden tours are granted throughout the whole year.
-Special events are hosted from time to time, though it’s best to check the online schedule for event dates.
+Special events are hosted occasionally, though checking the online schedule for event dates is best.

 See Related: Best Travel Credit Cards

 Rock City Park can be found at 1051 Ivy Road in Minneapolis, Kansas.
 Made from natural sandstone formations, Rock City Park is a popular destination for hiking trails or picnics – or sometimes, just a great place to rest your legs in the middle of a long trip.

 The Rock City was formed approximately 100 million years ago, though it only became a public park open for visits in the 1970s.
 Since then, millions of footsteps have found their way to this ancient landmark.

 Approximately 200 different rocks comprise the great Rock City Park.
 You’ll want to take photos!
 Pets are allowed, and admission is kept under $5 for adults and kids.